-Based on our professional judgement, we determined certain quantitative thresholds for materiality as a whole as set out in the table below.
-These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate on the financial statements as a whole.
+Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out in the table below.
+These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, if any, both individually and in aggregate on the financial statements as a whole.

-Overall materiality HRK 14 million How we determined it 2.5% of gross written premium Rationale for the materiality benchmark applied We chose gross written premium as the benchmark because it is the benchmark against which the performance of the Company is measured, in terms of both its market share and customer base.
-We selected the threshold based on our professional judgement, noting that it is within the range of commonly acceptable quantitative materiality thresholds.
+Overall materiality for the financial statements as a whole HRK 14.6 million How we determined it 2.5% of gross written premiums Rationale for the materiality benchmark applied We chose gross written premium as the benchmark because it is the benchmark against which the performance of the Company is measured, in terms of its market share.